YuanLiu-SJTU/protein-search-benchmark/Fold_classification/README.md

 **Fold_classification** is a benchmark for evaluating protein fold-level similarity search methods on the **CATH-S20** dataset.
 This repository contains code and scripts used to perform **all-versus-all protein structure search** and compute the performance of different search paradigms.

-The benchmark focuses on comparing **structure alignment-based**, **structure representation-based**, and **sequence-based** search approaches, highlighting how predicted or experimental structure quality affects retrieval performance.
+The benchmark focuses on comparing **structure alignment-based**, **structure representation-based**, and **sequence-based** search approaches, highlighting how search paradigm affects retrieval performance.

 ---